Grandma’s Butter Cookies

 Preheat oven to 375 degrees F.

 Unroll the cookie dough, one at a time.
-Slice the cookie dough into approximately 3/8 inch circles.
+Slice the cookie dough about 3/8 inches thick.
 Place the cookies on the cookie sheet about 1 inch apart.

 Put a little granulated sugar in a shallow bowl or plate.
 Dip the fork into the sugar and press into the cookie, sliding it out, rather than pulling it up.
 You may be able to press it into 2 or 3 cookies before dipping it into more sugar.
 The sugar is just to keep the dough from sticking to the fork.
 Repeat until all of the cookies are finished.